-1. PERFORMANCE: this section provides information on the performance of the Group, including segment results, earnings per share and income tax.

-2. ASSETS AND LIABILITIES: this section details the assets used in the Group's operations and the liabilities incurred as a result.

-3. CAPITAL: this section provides information relating to the Group's capital structure and financing.

-4. FINANCIAL RISK: this section details the Group's exposure to various financial risks, explains how these risks may impact the Group's financial performance or position, and details the Group's approach to managing these risks.

-5. GROUP STRUCTURE: this section provides information relating to subsidiaries and other material investments of the Group.

-6. UNRECOGNISED ITEMS: this section provides information about items that are not recognised in the consolidated financial statements but could potentially have a significant impact on the Group's financial performance or position in the future.

-7. OTHER DISCLOSURES: this section provides other disclosures required by Australian Accounting Standards that are considered relevant to understanding the Group's financial performance or position.
+- 1. PERFORMANCE: this section provides information on the performance of the Group, including segment results, earnings per share and income tax. - 2.
+ASSETS AND LIABILITIES: this section details the assets used in the Group's operations and the liabilities incurred as a result. - 3.
+CAPITAL: this section provides information relating to the Group's capital structure and financing. - 4.
+FINANCIAL RISK: this section details the Group's exposure to various financial risks, explains how these risks may impact the Group's financial performance or position, and details the Group's approach to managing these risks. - 5.
+GROUP STRUCTURE: this section provides information relating to subsidiaries and other material investments of the Group. - 6.
+UNRECOGNISED ITEMS: this section provides information about items that are not recognised in the consolidated financial statements but could potentially have a significant impact on the Group's financial performance or position in the future. - 7.
+OTHER DISCLOSURES: this section provides other disclosures required by Australian Accounting Standards that are considered relevant to understanding the Group's financial performance or position.

-BASIS OF CONSOLIDATION
+Basis of consolidation

 In preparing these consolidated financial statements, subsidiaries are consolidated from the date the Group gains control until the date on which control ceases.
-The Group's share of results of its equity accounted investments is included in the consolidated financial statements from the date that significant influence or joint control commences until the date that significant influence or joint control ceases.
+The Group's share of results of its equity accounted investments is included in the consolidated financial statements from the date that significant influence or joint control ceases.
 All intercompany transactions are eliminated.